Parental leave for fathers

 About the person

 Hans-Georg Nelles is a social scientist, adult educator and organizational consultant.
 He has been carrying out projects on work-life balance for more than 25 years - especially with fathers.
-His main areas of focus: the organization of parental leave, family-friendly working hours and a family-friendly corporate culture.
+His main areas of focus: the organization of parental leave, family-conscious working hours and a family-friendly corporate culture.
 Hans-Georg Nelles is the father of three grown-up children and grandfather of four grandchildren.
 He has been Chairman of the LAG Väterarbeit NRW since 2016.

 In this video, Hans-Georg Nelles introduces himself.